-- Size: The poster should (usually) be 36” by 48”, landscape (with some exceptions).
+- Size: The poster should (usually) be 34” by 36”, portrait (with some exceptions).
 Plotter paper rolls (from where you will likely be printing your posters) are 36” across, so it’s usually a good idea to stick to that dimension.
-For posters for Merrimack College, we expect 36” by 48” which will fit our poster boards.
+For posters for Merrimack College, we expect this size which will fit our poster boards.

 - To adjust the slide’s size open the File Menu, and click Setup.

 - Layout: A template has been provided for you in this directory.
 You do not have to use these, and certainly shouldn’t keep the color in all cases, but feel free to make copies and experiment with the templates.
 Your poster should have the Merrimack logo in the upper left corner.